 This post will give an overview of the Jinhae Cherry Blossom Festival and its two main attractions: the Yeojwacheon Stream and Gyeonghwa Station.

-About the Jinhae Cherry Blossom Festival
+What is the Jinhae Cherry Blossom Festival?

 The Jinhae Cherry Blossom Festival takes in Jinhae, Changwon in Gyeongsangnam-do Province on the southern coast of South Korea.
+The festival started in 1963, and has seen over 2,000,000 visitors in a year.

 This festival is also known as the Jinhae Gunhangje Festival (진해군항제), or Naval Base Festival.
 It celebrates Admiral Yi Sun-shin’s naval victory over Japan during the Joseon Dynasty.
-There is a statue of Yi in Jinhae.

 Look at how soft and dreamy these cherry blossoms are